jpmcneely/WiFiSerialModem_ESP8266/README.md

 The sketch can be loaded using the Arduino IDE.
-I have found that the configuration represented in the fritzing files will fail to connect to the ESP8266 modules I have on hand unless the serial module is diconnected.
+I have found that the configuration represented in the fritzing files will fail to connect to the ESP8266 modules I have on hand unless the serial module is disconnected.

 You will need to set up the Arduino IDE to use the ESP8266 boards.
-There are a number of resources on the internet that can walk you thrugh the process.
+There are a number of resources on the internet that can walk you through the process.

 ## Supported Features